SimVascular/svFSI-Tests/04-fluid/04-3D0D-coupling-BC/README.md

 In genBC, the initial conditions are specified in USER.f through variable `tZeroX`.
 Hence, user needs to recompile genBC every time it changes.
 In cplBC, the initial conditions are provided through an input file and is more convenient.

+## Advanced Usage
+This folder also contains a [patient-specific case](./patient-specific-closed-loop-case), in which more advanced usage of 3D-0D coupling is demonstrated.